ArtArtArtArt/KMSVault/WIPNotes/amazonian forest was highly populated  time machine.md

 It is a high chance of much higher development in the amazon

-We do not have a full picture of how developed the Americas were
+We do not have a full picture of how developed the Americas were [[2022-11-12]] *I also remember that western americans had stone fortresses before the european comming + the fact that most of the american population presumably died of illnesses*

 **check if scientists agree on that**